inmindos/thinking-flaws/Context effect.md

 tags: [ "cognitive-bias", "cbias-information-overload", "cbias-notice-primed-repeated", "memory" ]
 aliases: ["Cue-dependent forgetting"]
 source: "https://en.wikipedia.org/wiki/Cue-dependent_forgetting"
+excerpt: "We might not be able to recall information without memory aids/cues that we used at study."
 ---

 We might not be able to recall information without memory aids/cues that we used at study.
 Cognition and memory is dependent on context.